w10036w/blog/posts/interview/js.md

       // KEY
       return fn.apply(fNOP.prototype.isPrototypeOf(this) ? this : thisArg, _args);
     }
+    // assign fn's prototype to fNOP
     if (this.prototype) fNOP.protype = this.prototype
-    fbound.prototype = new fNOP();
+    // use ctor to fulfill prototype chain fbound.prototype = new fNOP();
     return fbound
   };